Are you wondering how to stay home and save money? Today you can try these tips to save money or even make money working online.

 MAKE A BUDGET

 Make a budget.
 You must do this first.
-Nothing else can be done before this one.
-Think about it, if you don’t know what HAS to be paid each month you’ll be throwing money at the wrong areas.
-This also becomes a tough step because it will examine your needs and wants.
+You can do nothing else before this one.
+Think about it, if you don’t know what HAS to be paid each month, you’ll be throwing money at the wrong areas.
+This also becomes a challenging step because it will examine your needs and wants.

-Be very serious when making your budget what is a need and want.
+Be very serious when making your budget about what is a need and want.
 For example, Needs are your bills, Mortgage, Electric, etc.

 Wants: eating out, vacations, name brand clothes.

-Again if you’re hurting think about your end goal.
+Again if you’re hurting, think about your end goal.
 Your kids won’t be home with you forever unless you plan to homeschool.
-If you can give up your wants for a season, you will be blessed beyond belief.
-You may even realize the reasoning behind your wants was unnecessary and have a complete mindset change.
+If you can give up your wants for a season, God will bless you beyond belief.
+You may even realize the reasoning behind your desires was unnecessary and have a complete mindset change.

 COUPON LIKE CRAZY

-Don’t become a crazy coupon person that abuses the use of coupons, but get crazy.
+Don’t become a crazy coupon who abuses the use of coupons, but get crazy.

-In fact, like Dave Ramsey says when you start paying off your debt and don’t follow the norm you’re on the right path to financial freedom.
+In fact, as Dave Ramsey says, when you start paying off your debt and don’t follow the norm, you’re on the right path to financial freedom.

 Couponing was how I cut back our grocery budget to $25 a week before we had kids.
-When our kids were toddlers and babies my maximum amount I would ever spend a week was $65- for everything.
+When our kids were toddlers and babies, the maximum amount I would ever spend a week was $65- for everything.

 For years it stayed at $45 a week.
-If you are wondering that’s awesome how do I get started?
+If you are wondering, that’s awesome.
+So how do I get started?

 Start by ONLY buying what is on sale and paired with a coupon.
-Pick your local grocery store that doubles manufacturer coupons.
-Get in the habit of buying more than one item at a time.
+Then, pick your local grocery store that doubles manufacturer coupons.
+Finally, get in the habit of buying more than one item at a time.

-When cereal goes on sale for $1 or less you don’t just buy one box, you buy as many coupons you have for it so when it’s back to normal price of $3 or $4 next week you aren’t overspending.
+When cereal goes on sale for $1 or less, you don’t just buy one box; you buy as many coupons as you have for it, so when it’s back to the regular price of $3 or $4 next week, you aren’t overspending.

-If you want to be a stay at home mom meal planning is key.
-This will save you so much money and trust me it is MUCH easier to meal plan when your kids can’t really talk.
-Ahh the days of just shoving food in their mouth 🙂
+If you want to be a stay-at-home mom, meal planning is critical.
+This will save you so much money, and trust me, and it is MUCH easier to meal plan when your kids can’t talk.
+Ahh, the days of just shoving food in their mouth 🙂

-The key to meal planning success is to always use what you already have in your pantry.
-Once you become a coupon pro you will start to get a stockpile going.
-Make a week’s worth of meals from your pantry and then go to your coupon matchup lists for meal ideas.
-Only buy meat that is on sale.
+The key to meal planning success is always to use what you already have in your pantry.
+Once you become a coupon pro, you will start getting a stockpile.
+Make a week’s worth of meals from your pantry, and then go to your coupon matchup lists for meal ideas.
+For example, only buy meat that is on sale.

 Target clearance was there for me when I needed it the most.
 I love shopping.
 I love home decor.
 That is my area of weakness.
-Show me a cute wall decor item or a picture to hang I’m all over it.
-Shopping is something I truly enjoy and can even be a stress reliever to just browse- but it can also be a budget killer.
+Show me a cute wall decor item or a picture to hang; I’m all over it.
+I genuinely enjoy shopping, and it can even be a stress reliever to browse- but it can also be a budget killer.

-Shopping for clearance can give you the freedom to feel like you splurging but yet getting a deal.
-It’s amazing how things just end up working out.
-If you are going to shop Target there is a certain way to do it on a budget.
+Shopping for clearance can give you the freedom to feel like you are splurging yet getting a deal.
+It’s incredible how things end up working out.
+If you shop at Target, there is a sure way to do it on a budget.
 Read that here.

-When you have been obedient in your budget and you think about how bad you want an ice cream maker and you decide to walk through Target because this week you scored an extra $30 of fun money and you see a Kitchenaid Ice cream maker attachment for $30 on clearance.
+When you have been obedient in your budget, and you think about how badly you want an ice cream maker, and you decide to walk through Target because this week you scored an extra $30 of fun money, and you see a Kitchenaid Ice cream maker attachment for $30 on clearance.
 It’s meant to be.
-That is a true story and you can read more about it here.
+That is a true story, and you can read more about it here.

 BUY USED CLOTHING

-Don’t go crazy and get caught up in all the adorable amounts of baby clothing brand new.
-Again they are only babies for a short time so many people are getting rid of it fairly quick.
+Don’t go crazy and get caught up in all the adorable amounts of new baby clothing.
+Again they are only babies for a short time, so many people are getting rid of them fairly

 Yard sales are a great time to stock up and hitting up your local thrift stores is another alternative.
 NOW you can shop online for used clothing too.
 It doesn’t get any better than that?